 Name given to a Pre-Columbian culture of the Central Andean area.
 The culture is named after the Paracas peninsula in Peru, 300 km south of Lima, the location of an important Pre-Columbian site discovered by Julio C. Tello and S. K. Lothrop in 1925 (...

 Argentinian sculptor, tapestry designer and weaver active in France.
 After studying drawing and painting in Buenos Aires, Penalba received a scholarship from the French government in 1948.
 In Paris she enrolled at the Ecole Nationale Supérieure des Beaux-Arts in printmaking but began to concentrate exclusively on sculpture after entering the studio of ...

 Kristen E. Stewart

-Dominican born American fashion designer.
+Dominican-born American fashion designer.
 De la Renta’s illustrious career spans nearly six decades and is part of the canon of American fashion design (see fig.).
-Known for flattering, highly wearable designs characterized by sophisticated femininity and romantic details, de la Renta has made a name for himself both as a designer and as a man of style at the centre of prominent social circles....
+Known for flattering, highly wearable designs characterized by sophisticated femininity and romantic details, de la Renta made a name for himself both as a designer and as a man of style at the centre of prominent social circles....